astraw/stdeb/README.txt

 License
 -------

 MIT-style license.
 Copyright (c) 2006 stdeb authors.

+See the LICENSE.txt file provided with the source distribution for full details.

 Authors
 -------